Skip to main content

 Clinical Research Modules

-These online, self-paced modules are designed to train research site staff (allied health, ancillary, patient care, financial, and clinical research staff) and principal investigators across a range of settings.
-They contain evidence-based lessons with interactive activities and personalized feedback.
+These online, self-paced modules are designed to train research site staff (allied health, ancillary, patient care, financial and clinical research staff) and principal investigators across a range of settings.
+They include evidence-based lessons, interactive activities and personalized feedback.

-Northwestern affiliated faculty and staff can access this modules internally via myHRLearn.
+Northwestern-affiliated faculty and staff can access these modules internally via myHRLearn.
 Those not employed by Northwestern are welcome to enroll in the course via Digital Chalk by clicking on the external links below.

 The Research Clinic: A Research Compliance Immersive Case Study